What do Mackinac Island and Yellowstone have in common? They were the first two national parks in the United States.

 No, Mackinac Island is no longer a national park.
 The state of Michigan took it over more than 125 years ago, after the last soldiers (who doubled as park rangers) left Fort Mackinac.
 But the amazing rock formations and legendary landmarks that prompted Congress to safeguard Mackinac Island as a national park remain, ready for you to discover yourself.

-In fact, here are 10 must-see sights in Mackinac Island State Park:
+In fact, here are 10 must-see sights for nature lovers in Mackinac Island State Park:

 Mackinac Island’s Arch Rock